-“Hello, World!” is a means of inclusively presenting high-quality performance art to audiences of all ages.
-By re-presenting choreography inspired by the movements of very young children through non-verbal performance techniques in the context of a sophisticated audio-visual landscape, “Hello, World!” is a worthy example of inclusive, media-driven performance art for the 21st century, intergenerational audience.
+"Hello, World!" inclusively presents high-quality performance art to audiences of all ages.
+By re-presenting choreography inspired by the movements of very young children through non-verbal performance techniques within a sophisticated audio-visual landscape, "Hello, World!" exemplifies inclusive, media-driven performance art for a 21st-century intergenerational audience.

 “Hello, World!” single-channel EXCERPT | Performed at the nATIONAL SAWDUST, APRIL 2022